Establishing Outcomes for Compliance-Focused Programs

 by | Oct 31, 2024

-Many nonprofit programs working with populations that have unique health needs must follow compliance regulations.
-Often we find that compliance reporting focuses on outputs—or what the program produces (such as the number of individuals served or the number of programs implemented).
-Although outputs can give an idea of your program’s activities, it does not tell you the outcome—or the change in knowledge or behavior you want to see from your clients.
+Many nonprofit programs working with populations that have unique health needs must adhere to compliance regulations.
+However, compliance reporting often emphasizes outputs—such as the number of individuals served or the number of programs implemented—rather than focusing on establishing outcomes.
+While outputs provide a snapshot of program activities, they fail to reflect the deeper impact, such as changes in knowledge or behavior, that the program aims to achieve for its clients.

 As a team, we had to think beyond the funding and compliance requirements to uncover outcomes that could show the impact of Turnstone’s therapy programs.
 This included: